How to audit your Google Ads account like a pro

 Looking at the big picture

-Geddes makes the point that in a traditional audit, you don’t have time to look at every detail.
-Instead, you look into what the problem areas are.
+In a traditional audit, you don’t have time to look at every detail.
+Instead, you look into what the problem areas are, Geddes said.

 Impression share